Error handling for remote module rendering in Module Federation.

 Block then Enable

-Plugin-registered modules support synchronous import for module loading, where resource requests occur earlier compared to pure runtime.
-In this case, we need to register the errorLoadRemote hook in the plugin.
+Plugin registration supports using synchronous import to load modules, and the resource request timing is earlier than pure runtime, so we need to register the errorLoadRemote hook in the plugin.

 // rsbuild.config.ts